nghttp2/nghttp2/doc/h2load.1.rst

     Display this help and exit.

+The <SIZE> argument is an integer and an optional unit (e.g., 10K is 10 * 1024).
+Units are K, M and G (powers of 1024).

 The <DURATION> argument is an integer and an optional unit (e.g., 1s is 1 second and 500ms is 500 milliseconds).
 Units are h, m, s or ms